eclipse-arrowhead/core-java-spring/README.md

 ### System Operator Certificate

-The System Operator Certificate is a special client certificate with the naming convention of `sysop.my_cloud.my_company.arrowhead.eu`.
+The System Operator Certificate is a special client certificate with the naming convention of `sysop.my-cloud.my-company.arrowhead.eu`.
 SysOp certificate allows the client to use the management endpoints of the Arrowhead Core Systems.
 Typical usage of SysOp certificate is by front end applications running in a web browser (for example if you want to access the Swagger or use the Management Tool in secure mode.
 * [Import SysOp Certificate (Windows 10)](documentation/certificates/import_sysop_certificate_win10.pdf)
 * [Import SysOp Certificate (macOS)](documentation/certificates/import_sysop_certificate_macos.pdf)